 BM: Brilliant.
 ROI, right?
 Those are both examples of ROI and if you had developed training in that amount of time, which you couldn’t have, and to your point earlier—it wouldn’t have been current.

 The only way was to put it in the workflow, and darn it, they learned.
 They performed.
 They schooled up in the Moment of Apply.
-We put such little faith in learners’ ability, even in critical scenarios like you described—expensive machinery or peoples’ lives—that you can training there but in a way that people adjust.
+We put such little faith in learners’ ability, even in critical scenarios like you described—expensive machinery or peoples’ lives—that you can actually do training there but in a way that people adjust.

 Listen to the full episode for Bob and Alfred’s full discussion.